Gateway to College

 In today’s global economy, more than 80 percent of the fastest growing jobs require education or training beyond high school.
 Since adults lacking a high school diploma are twice as likely to be unemployed, your options without one are limited.

 Community College of Philadelphia's Gateway to College is an educational alternative for out-of-school youth who may not have had success in other learning environments.
-Gateway is looking for students who have the desire and determination to learn, work hard, and earn a high school diploma and a college degree.
+Gateway is looking for students who have the desire and determination to learn, work hard, and earn a high school diploma and college credits.

 How to Apply